TOWN OF PINES

 A Technical Assistance Plan (TAP) required by the 2004 AOC was signed by the PRPs and a community group, "People In Need of Environmental Safety" (PINES).
 The TAP assists the community by providing funding for PINES to better inform the community and to hire a technical advisor to review and evaluate technical documents.
 The PINES group hired a technical advisor and provided comments to EPA and information to the community.
 The TAP will facilitate continued cleanup progress by encouraging public participation.

-The U.S. Congressional District for the site is the Second District of Indiana represented by U.S. Representative Joe Donnelly, and U.S. Senators Daniel Coats and Richard G. Lugar.
-Senator Lugar has expressed interest in the Site.
+The U.S. Congressional District for the site is the First District of Indiana represented by U.S. Representative Pete Visclosky, and U.S. Senators Daniel Coats and Joe Donnelly.
+Both past and current Senators and Representatives have expressed interest in the site.
+Recently, Congressman Visclosky's office has been in regular communication with EPA regarding recent developments at the site.

 The Site area is predominantly residential with some commercial properties in addition to the recreational use of federal lands within the Indiana Dunes National Lakeshore managed by National Park Service for ecological value among other things.
 Future land use is expected to be generally consistent with current uses.